chinmoy12c/autopsy/DOCUMENTATION.md

 When a command is sent to a GDB thread, both `coredump_queues` and `command_queues` are updated.

-### GDB timeout
+### GDB timeouts

 If a GDB thread is left running without any commands being submitted, the thread will shut down after 10 minutes due to a queue timeout.
+Furthermore, a command will be aborted if it takes more than 5 minutes to run.
 It is possible for a user to have a count that does not correspond to an active GDB thread, so the `running_counts` set keeps track of all counts that do have such a thread.
 A new thread will be started when the user submits a command.

+## Code editor

+Autopsy allows users to view and modify the source code of the commands used to analyze core dumps.
+The original versions of each function are stored in a `.commands` folder, which is located inside each UUID folder.
+These are generated when the user first uploads a core dump.
+Modifications to these functions are stored in `*-modified` files inside the same folder.

 ## Clean-up script